farmurey/spelling-bee-app/README.md

 ---
 ## 💡 Why I Built This

-As a parent, I wanted to create a tool that would let my child practice spelling without constant supervision.
-This app gives them a fun, interactive way to hear and spell words at their own pace.
+As a parent and a non-native English speaker, I often found it challenging to confidently pronounce certain words while helping my child with spelling.
+I built this app to give my child a fun, independent way to practice spelling with accurate, AI-generated pronunciation and an interactive interface they can use at their own pace.

 ## ✨ Features